Patcharaporn20081/Patcharaporn20081.github.io/Linux.md

 ![1](https://media.discordapp.net/attachments/1004952240982868100/1004952457308295269/Screenshot_2022-08-05_004926.jpg?width=499&height=406)

-Look for “Window subsystem for Linux”, tick the box and click "OK".
+Look for “Window subsystem for Linux”, tick the box and click "OK".<br>

 ![2](https://media.discordapp.net/attachments/1004952240982868100/1004953217681084426/Screenshot_2022-08-05_102355.jpg)

 Click "Restart".
 Your computer will restart.
 Please wait...

 ## Install Linux Ubuntu
 Go to "Microsoft Store"<br>

 ![3](https://cdn.discordapp.com/attachments/1004952240982868100/1004963349244674108/Screenshot_2022-08-05_110452.jpg)

-Search "linux" and click "Get".
+Search "linux" and click "Get".<br>

 ![4](https://media.discordapp.net/attachments/1004952240982868100/1004952455345340526/Screenshot_2022-08-04_213522.jpg?width=762&height=406)

 ## Set up Linux
 When the installation is complete let you set your username and password.

 ![5](https://media.discordapp.net/attachments/1004952240982868100/1004952456599449630/Screenshot_2022-08-04_225308.jpg?width=774&height=406)<br>

 If you follow all of these steps, that means you have finished installing Linux!!🎉🎉

 ### Thank you for viewing my blog.